celestiaorg/celestia-app/specs/src/specs/shares.md

 In order for clients to parse shares in the middle of a sequence without downloading antecedent shares, Celestia encodes additional metadata in the shares associated with reserved namespaces.
 At the time of writing this only applies to the [`TRANSACTION_NAMESPACE`](./consensus.md#reserved-namespaces) and [`PAY_FOR_BLOB_NAMESPACE`](./consensus.md#reserved-namespaces).
 This share structure is often referred to as "compact shares" to differentiate from the share structure defined above for all shares.
 It conforms to the common [share format](#share-format) with one additional field, the "reserved bytes" field, which is described below:

-- The first [`NAMESPACE_VERSION_SIZE`](./consensus.md#constants) bytes of a share's raw data is the namespace version of that share (denoted by "namespace version" in the figure below).
-- The next [`NAMESPACE_ID_SIZE`](./consensus.md#constants) bytes of a share's raw data is the namespace ID of that share (denoted by "namespace id" in the figure below).
-- The next [`SHARE_INFO_BYTES`](./consensus.md#constants) bytes are for share information (denoted by "info byte" in the figure below) with the following structure:
-  - The first 7 bits represent the share version in big endian form (initially, this will be `0000000` for version `0`);
-  - The last bit is a sequence start indicator.
-The indicator is `1` if this share is the first share in a sequence or `0` if this share is a continuation share in a sequence.
-- If this share is the first share in a sequence, it will include the length of the sequence in bytes.
-The next [SEQUENCE_BYTES](./consensus.md#constants) represent a big-endian uint32 value (denoted by "sequence length" in the figure below).
-This length is placed immediately after the `SHARE_INFO_BYTES` field.
-It's important to note that shares that are not the first share in a sequence do not contain this field.
-- The next [`SHARE_RESERVED_BYTES`](./consensus.md#constants) bytes are the starting byte of the length of the [canonically serialized](./consensus.md#serialization) first request that starts in the share, or `0` if there is none, as an unsigned [varint](https://developers.google.com/protocol-buffers/docs/encoding).
+- Every transaction share includes [`SHARE_RESERVED_BYTES`](./consensus.md#constants) bytes that contain the index of the starting byte of the length of the [canonically serialized](./consensus.md#serialization) first transaction that starts in the share, or `0` if there is none, as a binary big endian `uint32`.
 Denoted by "reserved bytes" in the figure below.
+The [`SHARE_RESERVED_BYTES`](./consensus.md#constants) are placed immediately after the `SEQUENCE_BYTES` if this is the first share in a sequence or immediately after the `SHARE_INFO_BYTES` if this is a continuation share in a sequence.
 - The remaining [`SHARE_SIZE`](./consensus.md#constants)`-`[`NAMESPACE_SIZE`](./consensus.md#constants)`-`[`SHARE_INFO_BYTES`](./consensus.md#constants)`-`[`SEQUENCE_BYTES`](./consensus.md#constants)`-`[`SHARE_RESERVED_BYTES`](./consensus.md#constants) bytes (if first share) or [`SHARE_SIZE`](./consensus.md#constants)`-`[`NAMESPACE_SIZE`](./consensus.md#constants)`-`[`SHARE_INFO_BYTES`](./consensus.md#constants)`-`[`SHARE_RESERVED_BYTES`](./consensus.md#constants) bytes (if continuation share) are transaction or PayForBlob transaction data (denoted by "tx1" and "tx2" in the figure below).
 Each transaction or PayForBlob transaction is prefixed with a [varint](https://developers.google.com/protocol-buffers/docs/encoding) of the length of that unit (denoted by "len(tx1)" and "len(tx2)" in the figure below).
 - If there is insufficient transaction or PayForBlob transaction data to fill the share, the remaining bytes are filled with `0`.